 How to cite this article:

-Dr. Ruby Malik, Neha Yadav and Aparna.
+Dr. Ruby Malik, Neha Yadav, Aparna.
 Importance of physical education, sports and yoga in the life of person with disabilities.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 1040-1043.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):1040-1043.